Kurnell to Cronulla Coastal Walk

 Kurnell to Cronula Coastal Walk

-Kurnell to Cronula Coastal Walk – Map; Source: Google Maps
+Kurnell to Cronulla Coastal Walk – Map; Source: Google Maps

 Important Information

-• There are no toilet facilities along the walk.
-The toilets are at the Kurnell Visitor Centre and at Cronulla beach.
+• There are no toilet facilities on the trail itself.
+Restrooms are available at the Kurnell Visitor Centre at the start of the walk and at Cronulla Beach, where the walk ends.

-• There is no entrance fee to enter the national park.
-However, if you plan to park your car at Kurnell, then there is an AUD 8 per vehicle per day fee.
+• There is no entrance fee for Kamay Botany Bay National Park.
+However, if you plan to park your car at Kurnell, there is a daily parking fee of AUD 8 per vehicle.

 Blue Bottle Jellyfish Kurnell Beach